h0uter/h0uter.github.io/_pages/about.md

 I hold a bachelor's degree in Mechanical Engineering from Delft University of Technology and am currently finishing my master's degree in Cognitive Robotics.

-My academic interests relate to the learning, reasoning and strategizing aspects of artificial agents.
-I am especially interested in taking inspiration from neuroscientific advances in understanding of our brain as a Bayesian Inference machine.
+My general academic interests relate to the learning, reasoning and strategizing aspects of artificial agents.
+I am especially interested in taking inspiration from neuroscientific advances in understanding our brain as a Bayesian Inference machine.
+And then using that understanding to make better robotic prosthetics.